alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 A sub-Flow MUST have a `urn:x-matrox:layer` attribute identifying the sub-Flow within all the other sub-Flows of the same `format` making an MPEG2-TS stream.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

-A sub-Flow MUST have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS stream.
+A sub-Flow SHOULD have a `urn:x-matrox:layer_compatibility_groups` attribute identifying the sub-Flow compatibility with other sub-Flows making an MPEG2-TS stream.
+A sub-Flow without a `urn:x-matrox:layer_compatibility_groups` attribute MUST be assumed as being part of all groups.
 A Flow that is not a sub-Flow MUST NOT have such attribute.

 A sub-Flow of format `urn:x-nmos:format:audio` and of media type `audio/L16`, `audio/L20` or `audio/L24` MUST be embedded in the MPEG2-TS stream as per [ST 302M][].
 The sub-Flow MUST have an odd number of channels that will produce (channels/2) linear PCM AES3 streams.